Digital Video Advertising

 Programmatic Ad Buying

 Programmatic advertising is an automated ad buying process that is controlled by machines, usually bidding on an advertising inventory sources in real time for the opportunity to show one specific ad to one consumer in one specific context.
-Programmatic advertising enables advertisers to access millions of pieces of advertising inventory across the internet and use them to serve advertisements.
+Programmatic advertising enables marketers to access millions of pieces of inventory across the internet and use them to deliver targeted messaging.

 Real-Time Bidding (RTB)